-- Our academic programs have partnerships with U.Va.'s Darden School of Business, School of Medicine and the Frank Batten School of Leadership and Public Policy
+- Our academic programs have partnerships with U.Va.'s Darden School of Business, the School of Medicine, the School of Engineering, and the Frank Batten School of Leadership and Public Policy.

 - Whether it is working on a report for the United Nations or serving as a leader for Universitas 21, our students collaborate and network with scholars around the world.